 If an abdominal aortic aneurysm is not found until there is an emergency, or there is a high risk of rupture, emergency surgery is required.

 The vascular surgeons at South Valley Vascular in the Southern Joaquin Valley urge men over age 60 with risk factors to get screened, even if they have no symptoms, because most abdominal aortic aneurysms are silent and can be deadly.

 Screening is a painless, noninvasive ultrasound procedure that allows the for evaluation of the aorta.
-When you need high quality, 5-star care call South Valley Vascular.
+Don't wait for a medical emergency to seek help for a possible abdominal aortic aneurysm.
+If you're looking for high quality, 5-star care in in the Visalia area call South Valley Vascular at (559) 625-4118!